staudt/assurest/README.md

 You might be wondering how these chained methods work.
 It's quite simple: Every method always returns it's own object, allowing the next method to be called right after it.

 Now, because this test passes, it won't give you much of a feedback.
-If you want to print (or log) details for debugging, you can add the *log()* method anywhere in between methods (put it after then() if you want the reponse data).
+If you want to print (or log) details for debugging, you can add the **log()** method anywhere in between methods (put it after then() if you want the reponse data).
 This will give you details on everything that was executed.
-You can also specify the type of data you want with log(**type**), where type can be one of 'all', 'headers', 'body', 'config', 'pre', 'request' or 'response'.
+You can also specify the type of data you want with log(**type**), where type can be one of *'all', 'headers', 'body', 'config', 'pre-request', 'request'* or *'response'*.

 Of couse, you can also break down the test in separete steps like this:
 ```python